coingaming/moon-design/CONTRIBUTING.md

 As part of our TypeScript linting process, we make use of [`react-a11y` rules](https://github.com/reactjs/react-a11y) (surfaced via [`tslint-microsoft-contrib`](https://github.com/Microsoft/tslint-microsoft-contrib)) to catch any common issues.

+### Mobile First

+Mobile devices are the most commonly used methods of browsing the web.
+When it comes to designing and developing your component, always build with mobile in mind first.

+Need to modify the style at specific breakpoints?
+Scale your changes **upwards**; build for mobile by default and _then_ add media queries for changes on larger sizes.

+Want to use CSS Grid?
+Set your component to `display: block;` by default to stack items on mobile and other unsupported devices, then implement your grid at larger breakpoints.

 ## Code Style

 Code formatting is handled **automatically** via [Prettier](https://prettier.io/) on pre-commit.
 However, you could install an [IDE extension](https://prettier.io/docs/en/editors.html) or run manually via `yarn format <prettier-args>`.